 Monitored devices will at regular intervals report the locally installed software to the Panorama9 cloud.
 This information is then analyzed and issues are generated.
 You can at anytime view the detected issues using the Panorama9 dashboard or choose to be notified through email, text message, push notification or have a ticket created in your help desk solution.

 Fixing detected issues simply consist of you configuring the Panorama9 system with the type of patches that should be automatically trusted and selecting a time slot when the updates may be applied.
 Maybe you wish to treat servers different from workstations, maybe only critical operating system patches are relevant – you decide.

-You can choose to apply the above types to either servers or workstations at a specified time and you can furthermore choose not to apply updates that will force reboot the computer once the patch has been installed.
+You can select to apply the above types to either servers or workstations at a specified time and you can furthermore choose not to apply updates that will force a reboot on the device once the patch has been installed.

-Once the Patch Management system is enabled the Panorama9 cloud will instruct devices with missing patches to start and the best is - you don't need to setup a local repository with the missing patches or download software that should be updated.
+Once Patch Management is enabled Panorama9 will instruct devices with missing patches to start and the best is - you don't need to setup a local repository with the missing patches or download software that should be updated.

 The patching progress is monitored and the result analyzed.
-In the event that some devices fails to complete the update you will be notified with detailed information what is required to get the system up-to-date.
-Knowing where the problems are is a lot easier than having to go through each and every machine to ensure they are patched.
+In the event that some devices fail to complete the update you will be notified with detailed information on what is required to get the system up-to-date.
+Knowing where the problems is, is a lot easier than having to go through each and every machine to ensure they are patched.